PCB Assembly Simple Introducing–Abstract

 PCB Assembly is always done after the bare PCB has been made from the submitted PCB Design files.
 It is recommended that the PCB Designer chooses SMD parts as opposed to through-hole parts.
 This makes it to be faster, simpler, and more efficient.
 The bare PCB is inspected and allowed to move on to the next PCB Assembly stage only if it has met the required standards without any flaws.

 From here, the SMT).
 This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly process begins: The stencil paste is applied then inspected.
 If found fit, the PCB parts are set by the pick and place robot, or if they are unusual, they are placed manually by a skilled person.
 Next, the placed parts are inspected.
 If found well established, the Assembly is moved to a reflow oven which automatically solders all the PCB components in place.
 After this, it is inspected and tested to see if it functions as expected.

-Inspection and testing is an important step in PCB Assembly.
+Inspection and testing is an essential step in SMT).
 To keep it low cost while maintaining high quality, automated inspection machines are used.
-To finish up the PCB Assembly process, there is a quality assurance team that checks and makes record to ensure that all the quality standards were followed.
+This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly.
+To finish the PCB Assembly process, a quality assurance team checks and makes records to ensure that all the quality standards were followed.
 The final PCB Assemblies are then handed over to the packaging and shipping team that puts the complete PCB Assembly into a package (anti-static package) ready to ship where it is required.